Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 Rome:

-Paul provides a list of wrongs in his letter to Rome (Romans 1:25-32), and follows this with a long discussion of how we do not become righteous by our own actions in obeying moral laws.
+Paul provides a list of wrongs in his letter to Rome (Romans 1:25-32), followed by a long discussion of how we do not become righteous by our own actions in obeying moral laws.
 He warns that when you judge others, you condemn yourself because you are also guilty of doing wrong.
 There is no room for boasting about our moral behaviours because we are justified by faith (Romans 6:23).

 But now apart from the law the righteousness of God has been made known, to which the Law and the Prophets testify.
 This righteousness is given through faith in Jesus Christ to all who believe.... all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.
 (Romans 3:21-24).